+So, ultimately, is open source safe?
 A survey of more than 2,000 IT professionals conducted by Sonatype, a platform that governs open source components, found that 31% of respondents suspected or verified a breach related to open source components in 2018 -- a 55% increase from the previous year.
 The threats are real, so enterprises have to know how to avoid them and secure open source software.

 Don't get burned